HomePlan

 Two deliverables, usually bundled:

-• Boundary survey — the legal lot lines with monumentation.
-SDCI and SPU won't accept assessor maps, title-company sketches, or "old plat" data.
-Only a stamped survey by a Washington-licensed land surveyor (PLS).
+• Boundary survey — the legal lot lines with monumentation (the brass caps or rebar that mark the corners).
+The Seattle Department of Construction and Inspections (SDCI) and Seattle Public Utilities (SPU) won't accept assessor maps, title-company sketches, or "old plat" data.
+Only a stamped survey by a Washington-licensed land surveyor (a PLS — Professional Land Surveyor).

 • Topographic survey — grade contours, visible utilities, easements, and (per Seattle's tree code) every regulated tree with species, diameter, and drip line.